privettoli/privettoli.github.io/_posts/2020-12-07-Secret-Santa.md

 Now, in the era of COVID, we might want to digitalize this game, here's where I'd to take a look into [Sattolo's shuffling algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Sattolo%27s_algorithm).

-It's just like the regular Collections.shuffle() but guarantees that every member will have new position in the shuffled list.
+It's just like the regular Collections.shuffle() but this way it guarantees that every member will have new position in the shuffled list.

 ```java
 private <T> List<T> shuffle(List<T> list) {